 I'm often asked how to treat hyperpigmentation of facial skin.
 I received a really good question on Facebook from one of our customers in Barcelona, Spain.
 I wanted to address this question for everyone interested in treating this stubborn skin problem.

-The most effective is a retinoid such as prescription tretinoin (Retin-A) or my Retinol Intensive Night Cream.
-Retinoids are applied at night.
 Once the skin has adjusted to the retinoid, I add an AHA during the day to lighten existing skin pigment and enhance skin penetration of the retinoid.
-My favorite products for acne-prone skin are my Glycolic Acid Face Cream or Glytone Exfoliating Lotion.
+My favorite products for acne-prone skin is my oil-free Glycolic Acid Face Cream that comes in my Pigment Repair kit.

-For prescription medicines, hydroquinone is a really helpful medicine to treat hyperpigmentation.
-However, it must be used in 4% or higher to really work, in my experience.
+For skin lighteners, hydroquinone is a really helpful medicine to treat hyperpigmentation.
+It can be used in 2% without a prescription.
 I combine it with an AHA and retinoid such as I mentioned already.
 These ingredients work together and help each other penetrate into the skin.

 A note of caution regarding hydroquinone - this intense skin care routine to fight hyperpigmentation can be irritating.
 People can also be allergic to hydroquinone.
 I prefer to use it for a finite amount of time such as 4 months because hydroquinone can produce a condition called ochronosis, which can lead to permanent gray mottling of the skin.
 When I am treating a patient with this combination of ingredients, we watch their progress carefully and give their skin a rest if any irritation develops.